rrlangton/SVG-Logo-Maker/README.md

         Enter a color for the shape:

 ## Installation
 To install, you should clone this repo to your local device.
-Then, navigate to that repository and install the necessary packages using "npm install && npm start" in the command-line in, the terminal.
+Then, navigate to that repository and install the necessary packages using "npm install && npm start", in the terminal.
 Now, you are ready to run the program and generate a custom logo.

+## Walkthrough Video

 ## Sources
 28-Stu_Mini-Project,